 Unfortunately, many children are sexually abused by someone they know and trust.
 You need to teach your children which touches are inappropriate.
 Let them know that no one should touch them in these ways.

 Make children know that this goes for even family members and close friends.
-Your children should be aware that nobody should ever violate their body and make them uncomfortable.
+Your children should be aware that nobody should ever violate their bodies and make them uncomfortable.

 3. Know Who Your Child Is with At All Times

 You need to know where your children are at all times.
-Don’t send your children to sleepovers at friend’s homes unless you know their parents very well.
+Don’t send your children to sleepovers at friends’ homes unless you know the parents very well and your child is excited to go.

 However, you should bear in mind that predators also have ways to befriend parents, so be careful who you let into your life.